Our beloved neighbor

-Seeing as Loch Ness is on our doorstep, we love reading about our beloved neighbour…from the rumours to the old wife’s tales and from what the scientists think to what the locals know.
-Such is the new revelation that Nessie is actually an eel… Well, we all know the truth and we will forever keep her secret.
+Being as Loch Ness is on our doorstep, we love reading about our beloved neighbor.
+The rumours and the old wife’s tales, and what the scientists think to what the locals know.
+Such as the recent stories that Nessie is actually an eel… Well, we all know the truth and we will forever keep her secret.

 That’s a lot of water…

 Loch Ness contains more water than all the lakes of England and Wales combined, at 7.5 cubic kilometers (1.8 cubic miles) this makes it the most voluminous lake in the UK.
 But it’s not Scotland’s biggest or deepest loch, the biggest loch is Loch Lomond and the deepest is Loch Morar.

 It might not be the biggest, but…